vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 Note how, instead of creating DOM nodes and rendering them using the `createRoot` and `render` methods as we saw in the client side rendering example, now we just adopt the HTML received from the server using `hydrateRoot`:

 ## Server Components

 React Server Components introduce a new paradigm allowing components to run solely on the server.
-This server-only execution opens up possibilities for performing tasks that would be impossible or inefficient on the client side, such as accessing databases or backend services securely without exposing them to the frontend.
+This server-only execution means that their code isn't included in the JS bundle, which opens up possibilities for performing tasks that would be impossible or inefficient on the client side, such as accessing databases or backend services securely without exposing them to the frontend.

 ### SSR vs RSC
-As previously describled, involves pre-running the client application on the server to produce HTML, which is then sent to the client.
+As previously describled, SSR involves pre-running the client application on the server.
 However, React Server Components differ fundamentally from this approach.

 While SSR generates HTML on the server, RSC involves rendering React components on the server and passing their output as serialized objects to the client.
 These serialized objects represent a React component tree, not static HTML.

-In our previous example, an application with both RSC and SSR enabled, the HTML received by the client (very simplified) would look something like this:
+In our previous example of an SSR application, if we had RSCs the HTML received by the client would look something like this:

 ```html
 <!DOCTYPE html>